yigitozkavci/haskell-cabal-starter/README.md

 cabal test
 ```

-After you successfully completed the steps, you should see something like this:
+After you successfully completed the steps above, you should see something like this:

 ```
 Test suite tests: RUNNING...